Have you experimented with subliminal advertising?

 Case in point: the Snooty Peacock.

 Why it works: The optical illusion used here delivers two images: one a peacock, the other a woman with a necklace.

 Depending on how you look at it, you could see one or the other.
 Both, however, are intended to hint at the elegance of the brand.

 Peacocks are one of the prettier birds, often seen as decorative, while the woman represents the unique clientele.
 If you couldn’t tell, the Snooty Peacock is a jewelry manufacturer.

-Once again, it’s not a necessarily a sales tactic.
+Once again, it’s not necessarily a sales tactic.
 But it will cause a viewer to look twice at the ad – which is exactly what the Snoot Peacock wants.

 Here’s another one you probably didn’t see coming.

 Even your friendly, neighborhood FedEx is harboring a hidden message.
 The whitespace between the E and X clearly outlines an arrow.